nakabonne/ali/README.md

 </div>

-Generates HTTP load and plots the results in real-time. `ali` comes with a simple terminal based UI.
+`ali` comes with a simple terminal based UI, lets you generate HTTP requests and plot the results in real-time.
+With the help of [vegeta](https://github.com/tsenart/vegeta), it's available as a versatile load testing tool.

 ## Installation